RabbitWhite1/p4-lang-vscode/README.md

 ### Semantic

-- Now only a sample semantic highlight for `#include`, I will plan to completely do this.
+- At lexer level, only a highlight for `#include`, I will plan to completely do this.
+- At parser level, only a visitor for highlighting `structField`
 - TODO: provide a `TypeDefinitionProvider`

+## Thanks

+The ANTLR4 grammar file is based on [fattaholmanan/p4-vscode-extension](https://github.com/fattaholmanan/p4-vscode-extension)'s.
+Thanks to their publication.